Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Coordinator-based Consensus Protocol

-It should be noted that in an unlikely situation where cross-domain transactions (1) are concurrent, (2) overlap on at least two domains, and (3) are received by overlapping domains in a different order, ensuring consistency (total order) might result in a deadlock situation.
-In such a situation, each domain waits for the \three message of one transaction before processing another one.
-This happens when the LCA of two transactions are different, i.e., if the LCA is the same, the LCA never initiates the second transaction, as shown in Algorithm~\ref{alg:cross-coordinator}, lines $8{-}11$.
-Therefore, once the timer of an LCA domain for its cross-domain transaction is expired, the LCA aborts the transaction (i.e., resolves the deadlock) by sending a new \pre message to the involved domains. \sys assigns different timers to different domains to prevent parallel and also consecutive aborting of transactions in case of deadlock situations.
+In a situation where cross-domain transactions (1) are concurrent, (2) overlap on at least two domains, (3) are processed by different LCA domains, and (4) their \pre messages are received by overlapping domains in a different order, ensuring consistency might result in a deadlock situation.
+This is because domains do not process the later transaction before receiving the \three message of the earlier transaction (Algorithm~\ref{alg:cross-coordinator}, line $13$) to ensure consistency in a coarse-grained manner.
+Note that if the LCA of transactions is the same, the LCA does not initiate the second transaction and deadlock will not occur (Algorithm~\ref{alg:cross-coordinator}, lines $9{-}10$). \ifextend For example, in Figure~\ref{fig:coordinator}, if the \pre messages for two concurrent transactions $t_2$ between $D_{11}$, $D_{14}$, and $D_{15}$ (sent by LCA domain $D_{31}$) and $t_3$ between $D_{14}$, $D_{15}$, and $D_{18}$ (sent by LCA domain $D_{41}$) are received by $D_{14}$ and $D_{15}$ in a different order, i.e., on one $t_2 {\rightarrow} t_3$ and on the other $t_3 {\rightarrow} t_2$, deadlock happens.\fi